 1776: Full citizenship is given to white male property owners, with six states granting it to all white males whether they have property or not.
 Some states require membership in a specified religion.

 1789: The Secretary of War is placed in charge of relations with Native Americans.

-1793: The first Fugitive Slave Act is passed.
+1793: Congress passes the first Fugitive Slave Act.

 1812-21: Six western states join the union with full white male suffrage.
 Four of the original states abolish property requirements.